TYPO3 vs WordPress: an honest comparison

 • International corporate websites (10+ countries)

-• Government and authority websites
+• Government and public-sector websites

-• Universities & educational institutions
+• Universities and educational institutions

 • Corporate intranets with 100,000+ pages